thollem/socioregister/README.md

 Spring Testing

 Spring is many things, but principally it is dependency injection of classes/ beans into other classes.
-Key to dependency injection is the Spring Application Context, a namespace/ file-tree where spring scans for @Component, @Service, @Repository annotated classes, to be injected (@Autowired) into other classes which depend on them.
+Key to dependency injection is the Spring Application Context, a namespace/ file-tree where Spring scans for @Component, @Service, @Repository annotated classes, to be injected (@Autowired) into other classes.

 All this is NOT available at the Test-directory, so what to do?
 Either we need to mock all these dependencies needed, or we have to invoke a complete or partial Spring Context.
-First we add the Mockito5 spring-boot-starter-test to the pom (the exclude  tag results in excluding Mockito4) There are three strategies concerning Spring Testing focused on a Spring-REST-app:
+But first we add the Mockito5 spring-boot-starter-test to the pom (the exclude  tag results in excluding Mockito4) There are three strategies concerning Spring Testing focused on a Spring-REST-app:

-MockMvc
+1) MockMvc

 One may instantiate it when using the @ExtendWith(MockitoExtension.class) annotation at a controller class (non Spring approach) in two ways:

 	1) MockMvc mockMvcPartial = MockMvcBuilders.standaloneSetup(socioController).build();
 	2) MockMvc mockMvcComplete =  MockMvcBuilders.webAppContextSetup(webApplicationContext).build();

-To invoke a partial context (stand alone) in Spring one adds the following annotations to the controller class @ExtendWith(SpringExtension.class), @AutoConfigureJsonTesters, @WebMvcTest(SocioController.class) and next, one injects the MockMvc by @Autowired.
+To invoke a partial context (stand alone) in Spring, one adds the following annotations to the controller class: @ExtendWith(SpringExtension.class), @AutoConfigureJsonTesters, @WebMvcTest(SocioController.class) and next, one injects the MockMvc by the @Autowired annotation.

-To invoke a complete context use the following two annotations: @ExtendWith(SpringExtension.class) @SpringBootTest All these approaches have in common that they do not start a real server!
-Starting a complete context is very time consuming!
+To invoke a complete context use the following two annotations: @ExtendWith(SpringExtension.class) @SpringBootTest.

+All these approaches have in common that they do not start a real server!
+Note: starting a complete context is very time consuming!

-TestRestTemplate
+2) TestRestTemplate

-TestRestTemplate is very similar to the RestTemplate and starts a real server for testing (private TestRestTemplate restTemplate;).
-Together with the following three annotations: @ExtendWith(SpringExtension.class), @SpringBootTest(webEnvironment = WebEnvironment.RANDOM_PORT), @AutoConfigureJsonTesters the test methods are able to use the previous explained ResponseEntity.
+TestRestTemplate is very similar to the RestTemplate it starts a real server for testing (private TestRestTemplate restTemplate;).
+Together with the following three annotations: @ExtendWith(SpringExtension.class), @SpringBootTest(webEnvironment = WebEnvironment.RANDOM_PORT), @AutoConfigureJsonTesters the test methods are able to use the powerfull, previous explained ResponseEntity.

-@DataJpaTest
+3) @DataJpaTest

-A class annotated with DataJpaTest invokes a fully functional JPA persistence context to be executed by a H2 internal db.
-The next annotations are the setup of this test environment: @TestPropertySource({"classpath:application-test.properties”}), @DataJpaTest.
+A class annotated with DataJpaTest invokes a fully functional JPA persistence context to be executed for a H2 internal db.
+The next two annotations are the setup of this test environment: @TestPropertySource({"classpath:application-test.properties”}), @DataJpaTest.
 The test methods speak for themselves.

 Test Class Mocks and Injected Dependencies

 The class under tested should be mocked by using the @InjectMocks annotation.
 The services and repositories mocks should be annotated with @MockBean and within a non-Spring Mockito context (@ExtendWith(MockitoExtension.class)) with  @Mock.
 The JacksonTester, which handles the json-objects conversion, should be instantiated outside Spring.
-In Spring  the class can be injected by auto wiring.
+In Spring  the class can be injected by @Autowired.

 About the Test Methods in General

 Before any test method you declare a method called setup() annotated with @BeforeEach to prepare things before each test.
-A test method is a test method when annoyed with @Test.
-The code uses BDDMockito (Behavior Driven Development) and AssertJ using the general structure of given -> when -> than resulting in easy readable test.
+A test method is a test method when annotated with @Test.
+The code uses BDDMockito (Behavior Driven Development) and AssertJ with the general structure of: given -> when -> than resulting in easy readable test.

 The use-cases of socioregister are more extend since there are 8 tables present now: